Home » Blog » Marketing » What is LSI and Is It Important To SEO in 2018?

 Previously, utterances containing collocations, synonymy, and polysemy posed difficulties for technological identification.
 Machines struggle with processing changes that come based on the use and identical meanings.

-Both of them consist of two root words which are semantically unrelated to each other.
-In context, however, when used together, these root words form new concepts which can be easily identified by humans but not so-easily by machines.
+Both of them consist of two root words that are semantically unrelated to each other.
+In context, however, when used together, these root words form new concepts which can be easily identified by humans but not so easily by machines.

 So is this popularity justified and most importantly, what is the relationship between search engines and LSI?